acarrou/Companion-Computer-Drone/README.md

 SER_TEL2_BAUD = 921600 (921600 or higher recommended for applications like log streaming or FastRTPS)
 ```

-Once you have changed those parameters you can run this command in the terminal to test if the connection is made.
+After you have changed those parameters restart the Pixhawk.
+If not done already, connect the Raspberry Pi to the Pixhawk.
+Run this command in the terminal to test if the connection is made.
 ```
 mavproxy.py --master=/dev/serial0 --baudrate 921600 --aircraft MyCopter
 ```